8Bts/Bear_The_Fisher/README.md

 # Bear The Fisher

 Bear The Fisher is a simple but addictive 2d fishing game.
 The game is built with Phaser 3 framework.
-The main goal is to help the bear catch fishes and achieve the maximum score possible to break the records on the leaderboard.
-However, not all fishes will give you score points.
-There are baddies that will eat the other fishes and will end your game in case of being caught.
+The main goal is to help the bear catch fish and achieve the maximum score possible to break the records on the leaderboard.
+However, not all fish will give you score points.
+There are baddies that will eat the other fish and will end your game if they are caught.
 You guessed it right, they are sharks!

 Currently, this game can be played only on the 1366x768 or higher screens.